|San Cristóbal de las Casas|

 I didn’t expect myself to fall in love with the murals and wall art I found just wandering about.
 There are many things I didn’t expect, but probably the biggest happened one day while I was wandering through the plaza in front of the Cathedral.
 There was almost always something going on there so at first I thought it was a concert or something.
 There was a man's voice booming over huge speakers and there must have been a thousand people wandering around the plaza.

 As I walked through the crowd, my chest began to hurt and I felt like crying.
 The words were just sounds so I didn’t know why and started trying to figure out the words on posters.
-I saw a row of pictures of young men and on the ground children were putting flowers on pictures of the same young men laid out in a grid on the ground.
-I started to realize that what I was feeling was grief.
-That something had happened to these young men.
+I saw a row of pictures of young men and on the ground children were putting flowers on pictures of the same young men laid out in a grid.
+I realized that what I was feeling was grief.
+That something horrible had happened to these young men.

 Finally, I ran into someone I knew who explained that 43 students from Ayotzinapa Rural Teachers' College went missing in Iguala, Guerrero.
 They had just disappeared twelve days earlier.
 Over the next several weeks in San Cristóbal, Tuxtla Gutiérrez, and Merida, I saw heartbreaking marches demanding action and information about the students.
 At first the students were called “Los Vivos,” the living.